-- Three bids totalling almost £60 million have been submitted to the Government's Levelling Up Fund, with the consideration of the impacts on protected characteristic groups built into the proposals. - Engagement with local people, including protected characteristic groups, has informed the development of the Town Centre house build programme, and targeted engagement with underserved communities in Eastwood and Templeborough has shaped the Town Investment Plan. - An application has been submitted to recognise the Council as an accredited Real Living Wage employer to help tackle economic inequalities. - Delivery on library schemes will have a positive impact on the protected characteristic groups, including those with disabilities, by improving the accessibility of libraries in accordance with the Library Strategy.
+- Three bids totalling almost £60 million were submitted to the Government's Levelling Up Fund in June last year, with the consideration of the impacts on protected characteristic groups built into the proposals.
+Two bids were approved, securing £39.41m to enhance the town centre regeneration programme. - Engagement with local people, including protected characteristic groups, has informed the development of the town centre housing programme, and targeted engagement with underserved communities in Eastwood and Templeborough has shaped the Town Investment Plan. - The Council is now a formally accredited Real Living Wage employer, recognising that all staff are paid a fair wage.
+Discussions continue on how partners can develop joint approaches to ensure the money they spend has maximum benefit for local people and communities. - Delivery of library schemes will have a positive impact on the protected characteristic groups, including those with disabilities, by improving the accessibility of libraries in accordance with the Library Strategy.